leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/python_basic_syntax.md

 print('hello', z)
 ```

+Notice that our last `print()` function took 2 inputs that were separated by
+a comma.

 #### Writing comments in code
 Sometimes we write comments into our code to remind ourselves of some subtle